b4rt00/cheat_sheets/nvision.md

 5. Make a full backup using the `DBBackup` tool.
     - launch the tools from `C:\Program Files (x86)\Axence\nVision\Backups`
     - point it to `C:\Program Files (x86)\Axence\nVision\Database\AtlasPG`
+    - The backup file will be stored in the `Backups` directory.
-6. Stop the `Axence nVision` service.
+6. Stop the following services:
+    - `Axence nVision`
+    - `Axence nVision Helper`
+    - `Axence nVision Web`
 7. Install nVision on the new machine.
     - use the installer from step 3.
     - do not start the program after installation.